China backs bolder action to counter roots of Hong Kong unrest: official

 Five months of often violent unrest have plunged Hong Kong into its biggest political crisis in decades and pose one of the gravest challenges to Chinese President Xi Jinping since he came to power in 2012.

-Han was meeting Lam just hours after a man stabbed lawmaker Junius Ho in the chest with a knife, the latest attack on candidates running in the city’s Nov.
+Han was meeting Lam after a man lunged at lawmaker Junius Ho with a knife on Wednesday, the latest attack on candidates running in the city’s Nov.
 24 district council elections.

 A suspect was subdued and arrested.
 Ho said in an online statement he had suffered a knife wound to the upper left part of his chest but that his life was not at risk.
 Two of his colleagues were also hurt, he said.